JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### level
 ::: type: integer

+**Only supported by RCI buildings.**

 Represents wealth level of the building.
 Level ranges from 1 to 3.

-Only supported by RCI buildings.

 **By default**, the value will be 1.